 Using Cake Flour in a Doctored Cake Mix Recipe

 Many of our doctored cake mix recipes call for an additional cup of flour to extend the recipe, resulting in more batter and a "baked-from-scratch" feel.

 I often use All Purpose flour for this step but for today's chocolate chip cake mix recipe, we decided to change things up and go with cake flour.

 Cake flour is used in many of our scratch recipes.
 This low protein flour is a nice addition to cake recipes because less gluten is formed during the mixing process.
 The result is a softer cake with a finer crumb.
 Many bakers use cake flour in their cake mixes as well for this reason!

 If you do not have cake flour, use All Purpose flour.
-It will still be fabulous.
+It will still be good!